In-work tax credit is a payment for families who are in paid work.

 - a parent's allowance.

 Stu is a single dad who shares the care for his son Dan.
-He's unemployed and receives unemployment benefit from Work and Income.
+He's unemployed and receives jobseeker support from Work and Income.
 He's also got a part-time job as a pizza deliverer for 10 to 15 hours a week.
 Stu can't apply for an in-work tax credit because he receives an income-tested benefit and also does not work enough hours a week.

 How much you can get depends on: